SMS202 - Microcomputer Business Applications II

 - Use spreadsheets for data mining by applying conditional formatting, creating charts, sorting, filtering and summarizing data.

-- Demonstrate data exchange between application programs by copying, embedding, linking, importing and exporting data.
+- Demonstrate data exchange between application programs by copying, embedding and linking data.

 Cheating and Plagiarism